ga4gh/vrs/docs/source/impl-guide/normalization.rst

 and encourage adopters to use the VRS Allele Normalization Algorithm whenever possible.

+Beginning with VRS 2.0, the normalization algorithm was extended to leverage reference-encoded variant states, providing a mechanism for compact representation of alleles that can be derived directly from the reference sequence.

 LiteralSequenceExpression Alleles
 #################################

 When normalizing an Allele with a `LiteralSequenceExpression` state, the following normalization rules apply:

-0. Start with an unnormalized Allele, with corresponding `reference` and `alternate` Allele Sequences.
+0. Start with an unnormalized Allele, with corresponding `reference sequence` and `alternate sequence`.

    a.
-The `Reference Allele Sequence` refers to the subsequence at the
+The `reference sequence` refers to the subsequence at the
       Allele SequenceLocation.

    #.
-The `Alternate Allele Sequence` refers to the Sequence described
+The `alternate sequence` refers to the Sequence described
       by the Allele `state` attribute.

    #.
 Let `start` and `end` initially be the start and end of the Allele